MicrosoftDocs/Virtualization-Documentation/tlfs.md

 -   None of the root partition’s virtual processors are suspended.

--   All virtual processors corresponding to potential logical processors are assumed to be in the “offline” power state.
-All other virtual processors are assumed to be in the “C0” power state.
+-   All virtual processors corresponding to potential logical processors are assumed to be in the “offline" power state.
+All other virtual processors are assumed to be in the “C0" power state.

 -   After a successful hypervisor boot, the root partition’s virtual processors are left in the same initialization state as their corresponding logical processors before the boot.
 For example, if a processor was already initialized and executing code, it will continue to execute code after hypervisor boot.
-If a processor was in the “wait for SIPI” state, it will effectively remain in this state after hypervisor boot.
+If a processor was in the “wait for SIPI" state, it will effectively remain in this state after hypervisor boot.

 -   The initial register state of a root partition’s virtual processor